SniAssia/cloud_club_projects/Virtualization/readme.md

 password requisite pam_pwquality.so retry=3 minlen=10 ucredit=-1 lcredit=-1 dcredit=-1 maxrepeat=3 usercheck=1 difok=7
 ```
 ## Secure sudo Configuration
+Sudo is a program that allows a normal user to run commands as root (or another user) without logging in as root.
 Objectives
 Maximum 3 attempts
 Custom error message